 About Gel Wax.

-Gel wax is a translucent wax with the consistency of jelly.
-It is created using a combination of mineral oil and polymer resin, this gives the wax a slow melt rate and a long burn time.
-The finished candle will have a longer burn time, making the wax good value for money, even though it is more expensive than paraffin waxes.
+Gel wax is a translucent wax with the consistency of jelly which can be used in candle making.
+It is created using a combination of mineral oil and polymer resin.
+This gives the wax a slow melt rate and a longer burn time, making the wax good value for money, even though it is more expensive than paraffin waxes.
 Due to the clarity of the wax, it is common to find gel candles with embeds inside, such as sliced dried fruits, small glass ornaments, glitter or anything that won't melt at a temperature lower than the wax.